Always From Scratch

 Ingredients for Italian Meatballs.

-Ground Beef.
-I like to use at the most 80% lean ground beef when I'm making meatballs.
-Any more than that and the meatballs can be dry and tough.
+• Ground Beef.
+I like to use at most 80% lean ground beef when I'm making meatballs.
+Any more than that, and the meatballs can be dry and tough.
 You need some fat in meatballs to make them tender.
-You can also use different variations like 50/50 pork, or a combination of beef, pork, and veal.
+You can also use different variations like 50/50 pork or a combination of beef, pork, and veal.

-Olive Oil.
+• Olive Oil.
 Fry your meatballs in olive oil.
-There are plenty of other processed oils you can use here but a high-quality olive oil is the best and healthiest option especially if you choose an olive oil that only comes from one type of olive.
-Olive oil has a smoke point of 400 degrees so it is perfect for frying meatballs.
+There are plenty of other processed oils you can use here, but a high-quality olive oil is the best and healthiest option, especially if you choose an olive oil that only comes from one type of olive.
+Olive oil has a smoke point of 400 degrees, so it is perfect for frying meatballs and other Italian dishes like Fried Cauliflower Cakes or Fried Flounder Oreganata.

 *Please see the recipe card below for more information about the ingredients.

 This recipe is two-fold.
-The first part of cooking will be done in frying oil but to finish the meatballs I usually simmer them in sauce.
-You can cook the meatballs all the way through in the frying process though and I'll explain more below.
+You first mix and fry the meatballs in extra virgin olive oil until browned, then build a simple sauce with garlic, canned plum tomatoes, basil, and salt.
+You can cook the meatballs all the way through in the frying process, though, and I'll explain more below.
 Check out our Ultimate Guide to Marinara Sauce to learn more about the sauce.

 Meatball mixture combined in a bowl.